BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 #### *See other document for in-depth door definition and discussion*

 As common as doors are, and as standardised as they may seem, doors come in a plethora of forms, each instance innate to its own environment and needs.
-They are a solution to a design problem alongside all other architectural elements - but what's the problem?
+They are a solution to a design problem alongside all other architectural elements - but what's the problem that they're actually solving?

 Primarily, doors are the tool used to travel between two spaces on either side of a wall.
 They seperate the two spaces physically until a point in time where someone or something needs to travel from one to the other.
 In this process doors also minimise the energy expenditure needed to achieve this; rather than having to destroy the wall and rebuild it each time, the leaf of the door<sup>[1](#notes)</sup> rotates out of the way.
 Doors (when combined with walls) allow for travel between assymetric architectural spaces.